Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 | Court of Chancery access | Yes | No |

-| Investor familiarity | High — standard for VC-backed companies | Varies |
+| Investor familiarity | High — standard for VC-backed companies | Lower — investors often ask you to reincorporate in Delaware first |

 | Best for | Multi-state ops, VC-backed, complex ownership | Single-state small businesses, solopreneurs |